az-digital/az_quickstart/README.md

 will probably be a Trusted Host Settings error, needing a manual change to your settings file, and notice of some directory permissions that need relaxed to allow the web server to write there.
+### Distribution update

+When updating your codebase on an existing site, you should always check if there are distribution updates that need to be applied.